Russia hammers Ukraine in biggest prolonged drone attack since war began

 By Kosta Gak, Svitlana Vlasova, Lauren Kent, CNN

-Kyiv, Ukraine (CNN) — A huge wave of Russian strikes overnight targeted Ukraine’s capital, Kyiv, killing at least seven people and injuring at least 44 more, according to Ukrainian authorities.
+Kyiv, Ukraine (CNN) — A huge wave of Russian strikes overnight targeted Ukraine’s capital, Kyiv, killing at least eight people and injuring at least 44 more, according to Ukrainian authorities.

 Ukrainian President Volodymyr Zelensky said Russia fired more than 1,560 drones on Ukraine since the start of Wednesday – making it the largest aerial attack on Ukraine in a two-day period since the war began.
 A further 56 missiles were launched overnight, Zelensky said Thursday.